Bensonmoses/Bensonmoses/README.md

 ## PROFILE SUMMARY
-I'm a Master's graduate in Computer Science with a focus on machine learning and data analytics, skilled in programming (SQL, Python), data visualization (Matplotlib, Seaborn, Tableau), and deep learning models (ANNs, CNNs, RNNs).
-My experience includes a data science internship with BCG, notetaking for deep learning courses, and various projects on predicting student performance, cooling load estimation, bank churn, and customer churn prediction.
-I hold certifications in AI, Python, data science, and have volunteered in community setups, demonstrating teamwork and critical thinking.
-I'm seeking roles in data science to apply my analytical skills and contribute to innovative solutions.
+I graduated with a Master's degree in Computer Science from Stevens Institute of Technology in December 2023.
+My Bachelor of Technology degree is in Computer Science & Engineering.
+I am a highly motivated and detail-oriented Master's graduate in Computer Science with a focus on machine learning and data analytics.
+Skilled in programming languages including SQL and Python, with expertise in data visualization and deep learning models.
+Experienced in applying machine learning techniques to real-world problems and delivering actionable insights.
+Seeking roles in data science to leverage my analytical skills and contribute to innovative solutions.

 ## TECHNICAL SKILLS
 - **Programming Languages:** SQL, Python (Pandas, NumPy, Scikit-Learn, PySpark MLlib)